tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 1. In the data folder, nav.yml contains the navigation for the sidebar and topnav.
 The current values are for the jekyll-doc theme, so you can see some example formatting.
 Change these values with your own page titles and URLs.
 Spacing matters in YML syntax.
 2. In data/options.yml, open this file and customize the values.
 Options contains various settings for Disqus, Google Analytics, and more.

+## Set the homepage ID

+1. In the configuration file, you set a homepage ID value.
+In projects/acme/pages, open home.md and change the ID to the homepage_id value you set in the configuration file.

 ## Customize the build script